act-now-coalition/act-now-links-service/README.md

 For local development, we can run emulators such that we do not need to deploy our changes to the production at every step.

-This project uses Firestore and Functions, so we will only need to configure emulators for these services.
-To do so:

-* Run `firebase init emulators` and select `functions` and `firestore` from the dropdown selections with spacebar, and confirm selections with enter.
-* Once the setup has completed, we can start the emulator with `firebase emulator:start`.
+* Start the emulators with `firebase emulator:start`.
 The firestore emulator relies on Java, so if you encounter an error like ```The operation couldn’t be completed.
 Unable to locate a Java Runtime.``` it is either because you do not have Java installed, or the installation cannot be found.
   * If you do not have Java installed, install it with `brew install Java` (on Mac).
 On completion, run `java`; if the same error is raised as above, follow the next step, otherwise skip it.
   * To locate/link to your Java installation run `sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk` (see this [StackOverflow post](https://stackoverflow.com/questions/65601196/how-to-brew-install-java) for context).
   * Re-run `firebase emulator:start` to hopefully see that the start is successful.